-It's a taxpayer's prerogative to change her mind -- sometimes.
-The Internal Revenue Service allows you to correct or amend your tax return, but it sets a deadline for any changes you want to make.
-You can file an amended return to correct your income, deductions, exemptions and credits, as well as your filing status, with an important exception if you originally filed as "married, joint."
+It's a taxpayer's prerogative to change her mind – sometimes.
+The Internal Revenue Service allows you the option of an income tax amendment or correction, but it sets a deadline for any changes you want to make.
+Amending tax return to change filing status can be the best way to correct your income, deductions, exemptions and credits, as well as your filing status, with an important exception if you originally filed as "married, joint."

 If you're married, you may file either joint or separate returns.
 Important differences exist: With a joint return, both spouses are responsible for the total tax; a separate return allows one spouse to be solely responsible for his own tax liability.
 But separate returns don't allow some important deductions and credits, such as the child tax credit.
 Married, separate returns incur a higher tax rate and usually result in a higher tax liability overall than if the couple had filed a joint return.